saopicc/DDFacet/README.rst

 (Users / PyPI alternative) Virtual environment and pip:
 ==========================================================
-We prefer that users use DDFacet though the Docker.
+We prefer that users use DDFacet though Docker.
 However, if this is not available (e.g. cluster environments) we recommend you use a virtual environment.
 If you install it directly into your system packages you're on your own -- be warned!!